WeblateOrg/weblate/docs/quick.rst

 .. note::

-    This is just a quick guide for installing Weblate please check :ref:`install` for more detailed instructions.
+    This is just a quick guide for installing Weblate, please check :ref:`install` for more detailed instructions.

 From sources/git